 The Board of Trustees of Charters School welcomes you to our school website.
 The Board play an important role in the life of Charters by helping to set the direction and ethos of the school.
 Additionally, we are responsible for ensuring that the school meets any relevant legal requirements.
 We do this by creating, and keeping under review, a policy framework that allows the Headteacher and staff to remain firmly in control of the day to day running of the school.

-Trustees are all trained volunteers, with the Board of Trustees representing the school’s key stakeholders: staff (elected by colleagues), parents and carers (elected by other parents and carers) and the local community (mainly local people with particular skills and knowledge to contribute).
-We also have one co-opted Trustee who had particular wellbeing experience that the Board was looking for.
+Trustees are all trained volunteers, with the Board of Trustees representing the school’s key stakeholders: parents and carers (elected by other parents and carers) and the local community (mainly local people with particular skills and knowledge to contribute).
+We also have two co-opted Trustee who had particular experience that the Board was looking for.
 We are fortunate to have a broad range of experience on the Board, including some Trustees who have been involved with the school for many years.

 The Board of Trustees is divided into three committees: Curriculum and Resources and the Full Trustee Board.
 Curriculum meets three times a year and the other two committees meet four times a year.
 This ensures that we are able to monitor activities in school and do our best to provide appropriate challenge.

 We work with the school to make sure that the needs of the whole school community are met, and that Charters is a happy, safe and stimulating environment for every student and that they will look back on their school days as the best days of their lives.